Ezequiel Duran Player Props: Rangers vs. White Sox

-On Tuesday, Ezequiel Duran (.297 on-base percentage in past 10 games, 62 points below season-long percentage) and the Texas Rangers play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+On Wednesday, Ezequiel Duran (.289 on-base percentage in past 10 games, 63 points below season-long percentage) and the Texas Rangers play the Chicago White Sox, whose starting pitcher will be Michael Kopech.
 First pitch is at 8:10 PM ET.

-He racked up two hits (going 2-for-4 with a triple) in his most recent appearance against the White Sox.
+He had a hitless performance in his previous game (0-for-4) against the White Sox.

 Ezequiel Duran Game Info & Props vs. the White Sox